briankoser/sfc-listeners-guide/episodes/0034-lost-part-2.md

 <div class="quote">
   <span class="quote-context is-size-6">Mark Hamill said Arkham City is the last time he'll voice the Joker.</span>
   <q class="matt">At least it's not Kevin Conroy.
 If we lost him as the voice of Batman...that would be the worst.</q>
-  <q class="archivist inline">The next game in the series, Arkham Origins, had different voice actors for Batman and Joker.
-The final entry, Arkham Knight, featured both Conroy and Hamill.</q>
 </div>
+{% arc %}The next game in the series, Arkham Origins, had different voice actors for Batman and Joker.
+The final entry, Arkham Knight, featured both Conroy and Hamill.{% endarc %}